badrap/docs.badrap.io/docs/privacy-company.md

 interested in purchasing our services or to provide you the services you have subscribed to.
 Further contacts are based on your consent.

+## Customer Success and Support Emails

+We use Google Workspace and Microsoft Office 365 for email communications with customers.
+This includes support requests and customer success discussions.

+## Customer Meetings

+We use Google Calendar and Microsoft Office 365 to book customer meetings, and Google Meet and Microsoft Teams for conducting online meetings.
+We may also offer you the chance to book meetings with our personnel using Hubspot's Meetings tool, which is connected to our Microsoft or Google calendars.
+Hubspot's Meetings tool may be offered as an option for booking a meeting e.g. inside selected playbooks or on the web site.

 ## Playbooks

 We use ActiveCampaign for automating playbooks, such as Employee Cyber Hygiene online training and trials.
 Customers provide their email address or